 In order to ensure that participants can adhere to study procedures, they will be trained in the use of the CGM / AiD closed-loop system and will need to demonstrate that they have the skills required to proceed with the trial.
 Participants who are unable to do this will be withdrawn from the trial.
-Participants will also be monitored during standard antenatal visits which take place, at least 4 weekly between 12 weeks until delivery.
+Participants will also be monitored during standard antenatal visits which will take place either faceto-face or virtually, at least 4-weekly between 12 weeks until delivery, and at 8-12 weeks and 24 weeks postpartum.